johnlpage/UniBench/reporting/report.md

 ### Analysis

-We can see each additional index adds CPU overhead,and both read and write Disk operations.
+We can see each additional index adds CPU overhead, and both read and write Disk operations.

 Starting from our baseline write speed of 128MB/s we see adding 4 indexes reduces write speed by roughly 30% and 8 by 70% whilst 16 indexes result in a 92% performance reduction.
-The IOPS required rise although even with 16 indexes, we are still requiring only 2,200 IOPS - less than the minimum provided on standard disks.
+The IOPS required rise, although even with 16 indexes, we are still requiring only 2,200 IOPS—less than the minimum provided on standard disks.

 We also see an impact on latency, but we are testing here with batches of 1,000